-After you sign in, you’ll be immediately at the download page and will see the following.
+After you sign in, you’ll see that your download file is ready.
+Click on “Download Raw Data” and you will see the following.

 Your raw data file will be downloaded to your computer where you’ll need to store it in a location and by a name that you can find.

-The file name will be something like “genome_Roberta_Estes_v2_v3_Full_xxxxxxxx” where the xs are a long number.
+The file name will be something like “genome_Roberta_Estes_v2_v3_Full_xxxxxxxx” where the xs is a long number.
 I would suggest adding the word 23andMe to the front when you save the file on your system.

 Most vendors want an unopened zip file, so if you want to open your file, first copy it to another name.
 Otherwise, you’ll have to download again.